getsentry/sentry-docs/src/_includes/common/errors-context.md

     {{ include.errors_grouping_merge }}

-### Custom Data
+## Extra Context

-Custom data is arbitrary structured or unstructured extra data you can attach to your event.
-These data can take two forms, tags and context, both of which are defined in "Enriching Error Data" in the section above.
+In addition to the structured context that Sentry understands, you can send a key paired with a data object which the Sentry SDK will store alongside the event.
+These are not indexed, and the Sentry SDK uses them to add additional information about what might be happening:

 To configure tags: